swagtop/bevy-flake/README.md

 Switching later is very easy, and you should very easily be able to use any other toolchain provider not listed here.
 More on this [here.][config-toolchain]

+This flake is equipped with `flake-compat`, should you be a non-flake user.

 [config-toolchain]: docs/config.md#the-mk-functions